Nonpoint Source (NPS) Program

 Nonpoint Source (NPS) pollution does not originate from regulated point sources and comes from many diffuse sources.
 The federal Clean Water Act (CWA) requires States to develop a program to protect the quality of water resources from the adverse effects of NPS water pollution.
 The NPS Program aims to minimize NPS pollution from land use activities in agriculture, urban development, forestry, recreational boating and marinas, hydromodification and wetlands.
 The NPS Program goal is to protect water quality and maintain beneficial uses.

-The Central Valley NPS Program is guided by the 2014-2020 California Nonpoint Source Program Implementation Plan.
+The Central Valley NPS Program is guided by the 2020-2025 Nonpoint Source Program Implementation Plan.
 This implementation plan is updated every five years to reflect current priorities for NPS programs.

 The Central Valley NPS Program encompasses several different programs to address NPS pollution.
 Some of the NPS programs in the Central Valley include the following.
 Each has its own work plan and fact sheet.